Last updated: 12-Nov-2008

 How do I attribute my work to the Amiga effort?

-Once you have received your password in the mail you can attribute your blocks to the Amiga team (team number 200).
+Once you have received your password in the mail you can attribute your work to the Amiga team (team number 200).
 This link is on the Distributed.net server, you can also access it by going to any statistics page (for example the Amiga team's) and clicking on the 'I want to join this team' link at the bottom.
 At this point a requester for E-mail address and password will pop up, fill in the E-mail address you used and the password you have been mailed.
-Now all blocks you do will be counted under the Amiga team as well as under your own E-mail.
+Now all work you do will be counted under the Amiga team as well as under your own E-mail.

-If you change E-mail address it is possible to move your work from your old address to a new one: set your client to use the new address, crack and flush a couple of packets and wait until the new address appears on the D.Net statistics server, then choose edit information for the old E-mail and use the retire link.
+If you change E-mail address it is possible to move your work from your old address to a new one: set your client to use the new address, finish and flush a couple of work units and wait until the new address appears on the D.Net statistics server, then choose edit information for the old E-mail and use the retire link.
 The onscreen help after that should speak for itself (also you need to get a new password for the new E-mail and set attribution for that too, both as described above).
 Note that some browsers automatically save authorization info (such as AWeb) or remember it as long as you don't quit the browser, so you might need to temporarily delete old (or new) authorizations, or quit and restart the browser when changing between settings of the old and new E-mail address.
 This is due to the fact that you are dealing with two different E-mails/passwords, but the basic 'edit your information' link used on the D.Net server does not discriminate between the two (actually you can add login/password in the URL by hand, but lets not complicate things, if you need to frequently change info for multiple E-mail addresses you can ask the coordinator if you can't figure it out) (address obscured to thwart spambots, replace the at with @ and remove the capitalized word).

 In case you ever forget your password, simply search for your E-mail (or possibly ID or name if you hide your E-mail) and click on the 'I forgot my password' link, it will be remailed to you then.
 Should you have changed E-mail, the old one not be active anymore, or misspelled an E-mail so you can't get a password to retire it by conventional means you can mail help@distributed.net for help.

 If you want to stay completely anonymous, you can use rc5(at)amiga.REMOVETHIS.xs4all.nl (obscured here to thwart spambots, replace the at with @ and remove the capitalized word) instead of your own real E-mail address in the client settings, this address is attributing to the Amiga team so you don't need any of the attribution/info change steps outlined above.
-Note that blocks from non existent or misspelled E-mail addresses will not be counted; you cannot attribute the blocks from these as the password is sent to a non-existent address.
+Note that work from non existent or misspelled E-mail addresses will not be counted; you cannot attribute the blocks from these as the password is sent to a non-existent address.
 You must change the default E-mail address in the client in any case, since the client default is giving all work to Distributed.Net!

 If any of the above doesn't make sense to you, please ask (address obscured to thwart spambots, replace the at with @ and remove the capitalized word).

 When you start the client it looks at whether a buffer file is present to work on (for example buff-in.rc5).
 If there is none it will try to connect to the default Distributed.Net proxy and get a new buffer file with work units (as much as specified in your configuration file), then start working on it.
 If it is present it will read that file and see whether there are unsearched ranges of keys (for RC5) or nodes (for OGR) in it.
 Again if not it will try to connect to replenish the buffer file.
 If there is something in the buffer file it will start working on that.
-The results are saved to the file buff-out.rc5 (or buff-out.ogr) and once the out buffer has been filled with the number of units you have set in the configuration (the threshold value) it will flush it to a D.Net proxy and replenish the inbound buffer as well.
+The results are saved to the file buff-out.rc5 (or buff-out.og2) and once the out buffer has been filled with the number of units you have set in the configuration (the threshold value) it will flush it to a D.Net proxy and replenish the inbound buffer as well.

 If you don't have any work units left in the buffer file and the client cannot connect to a proxy to fetch new work, the client will do random units.
 This is however highly undesirable as most of this work will be duplicated by others and thus be totally useless.